RojasMN/brain-tumor-classification/README.md

-# EDA and ML Classification on a Brain Tumor MRI Kaggle Dataset
+# EDA and Logistic Regression Classification on a Brain Tumor MRI Kaggle Dataset
 This repository focuses on Exploratory Data Analysis (EDA) for a brain tumor image dataset, aiming to gain insights into the data distribution, relationships, and classification performance of a LRM model using Python.

 ---